DeepMind wants to teach robots to play board games

 The team’s solution is a set of challenges that embed tasks from games (e.g., tic-tac-toe, Sokoban) into environments where agents must control a physical body to execute moves.
 For example, to place a single tic-tac-toe piece, an agent has to reach the board with a 9-degree-of-freedom arm and touch the corresponding place on that board.
 Learning to play tic-tac-toe and executing a reaching movement are well within the capabilities of current AI approaches, but most agents struggle when they’re faced with both problems at once.

 In experiments, the researchers designed example agents to complete various game tasks.
-The agents employed a planner module to map ground truth game states to target states as well as the actions needed to reach them.
-They also leveraged an auxiliary task to encourage it to follow instructions provided to it, such that the agents received a reward when it executed actions that resulted in the game moves suggested by the instructions.
+The agents employed a planner module to map ground truth game states to target states as well as plot out the actions needed to reach them.
+They also leveraged an auxiliary task to encourage agents to follow instructions, such that an agent received a reward when it executed actions that resulted in the game moves suggested by the instructions.
 (A “reward” refers to positive feedback that reinforces desirable behaviors — or game moves, as the case may be.)

 The researchers report that the agents were unable to solve more than half of the levels in MuJoBan after extensive training, which they blame on a combination of multistep reasoning and control challenges.
 The simplest agent required around a million games before it could play MuJoXo “convincingly,” and it didn’t show any sign of progress in MuJoGo even after billions of steps of training.